sw2go/nodelink/readme-nodelink.txt

 Hack! commented out the @HostListener('document:touchmove', ['$event']) in graph.component.ts

+Problem Link-Labels were not updated ...
+- reason was that this._oldLinks contains old links ( with old labels )
+- they were taken as basis for the newLink ( without considering new values in this.graph.edges see ./projects/swimlane/ngx-graph/src/lib/graph/graph.component.ts      // fix 2 begin

 General Tips:
 Check Source-Code of graph.component.ts and other classes in the projects folder.